I love homemade mounds bars so much that I had to develop this recipe. Now I have my homemade mounds bars to share with

 Notice the dipped maraschino cherry in the lower right.

-Finally, it’s time to pop the candy into the freezer for a 1/2 hour.
+Finally, it’s time to pop the homemade mounds bars into the freezer for a 1/2 hour.

 Just know that this candy is not the type that you can leave on the counter, even after it’s done.
 The chocolate will melt so you must store it in the fridge between nibbles.

-Here are the mock mounds bars candies plated and ready to consume.
+Here are the homemade mounds bars plated and ready to consume.

 When I asked Christopher to take a bite out of one of these cute little candies and hold it in his hand while I snapped photos, he jumped up and fist pumped a few times before he made his way over to my photography table.